RonaldHensbergen/Getting-and-Cleaning-Data-Course-Project/README.md

 8. Gather features into rows
 9. Separate features into different parts
 10. Merge different parts into combined data
+11. From the above combined data file, a summary is made with all fields excluding type.
+Of the value column the mean is taken.

 I decided not to create a dimension table for the features, as I couldn't figure out of these really belong to each other.